-Moreover, If you have a C-section delivery, you have to take pain medication, Motrin, Tylenol, every 6 to 8 hours or a stool softener every day.
+Moreover, if you have a C-section delivery, you have to take pain medication, Motrin, Tylenol, every 6 to 8 hours, and a stool softener every day.
 Watch out for any sign of infections after delivery.

-Unfortunately, if you ever get an infection in your wound or vaginal stitches you have to call your doctor immediately.
+Unfortunately, if your wound or vaginal stitches ever get infected, you should call your doctor immediately.

 While your stay at the hospital, you will be provided with giant size sanitary napkins that work great after delivery.
 You can take a few, home, with you if you want.

 Also, you can buy maternity pads online.

 Eventually, when your flow gets normal, maternity pads would be too big for you now.
 At this point, you can get non-gel-locking sanitary napkins.

 DO NOT USE tampons, especially if you have a vaginal delivery and if you have sensitive skin, you can use organic pads